Cleator: Churches

 Though it has required construction repairs in later centuries, an ancient church has survived in the village, St Leonard's, whose site may have housed an earlier building even as early as the 5th century.
 While the current building underwent major interventions in 1841 and in 1900–1903, the chancel dates at least in part to the 12th century.
 Since the Reformation (16th century) the present building has been the Anglican parish church.
 The grounds are entered through a lychgate and there is a churchyard.
 The saint to whom the church is dedicated is presumably to be identified with Saint Leonard of Noblac or of Limoges, a 6th-century monk and hermit whose popularity spread rapidly throughout Europe in the 12th century.
 Numerous Christian churches with the same dedication currently exists throughout the world.

 The sizeable Catholic St Mary's Church (officially titled Our Lady of the Sacred Heart) was designed by the architect E. W. Pugin (the son of the better-known A.W.N.
 Pugin, whose works include the Houses of Parliament).
 The church was constructed in the years 1869–1872 and opened in 1872.
 Here, too, there is a churchyard and the grounds include a grotto, constructed to give work to the unemployed men of the parish during the depression of 1926.
 Modelled on that of Lourdes, it is the venue for an annual procession.

-Other churches in the area, located in nearby Cleator Moor, include the Methodist Church, first built in 1862 and rebuilt in 1934 after a fire; also the grade 2 listed Anglican Church of St John Evangelist, designed in an Anglo-Norman style by the Carlisle-born architect Charles John Ferguson (1840–1904) and consecrated in 1872.
+Other churches in the area, located in nearby Cleator Moor, include the Methodist Church, first built in 1862 and rebuilt in 1934 after a fire; also the Grade II listed Anglican Church of St John Evangelist, designed in an Anglo-Norman style by the Carlisle-born architect Charles John Ferguson (1840–1904) and consecrated in 1872.
 Other nonconformist chapels, now closed, included the Presbyterian church, the Primitive Methodist chapel, a Congregational chapel, and a United Methodist Free church.